progit/progit/cs/06-git-tools/01-chapter6.markdown

 	#
 	#      modified:   index.html
 	#
-	# Changed but not updated:
+	# Changes not staged for commit:
 	#   (use "git add <file>..." to update what will be committed)
 	#
 	#      modified:   lib/simplegit.rb